SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 А good first step in testing a method is usually to determine all exit conditions.

-Reading through the specification or taking a look at the implementation we can easily determine 3 main exit conditions:
+Reading through the specification or taking a look at the implementation, we can determine three main exit conditions:
 - Returning `undefined`.
 - Returning an `empty string`.
 - Returning the `character at the specified index`.

-Now that we have our exit conditions we should start checking in what situations we can reach them.
+Now that we have our exit conditions, we start checking in what situations we can reach them.

-If any of the parameters are of **incorrect type**, **undefined** should be returned.
+If any of the parameters are of **incorrect type**,  we return  **undefined**.

 ```js
 describe("Character Look Up", function(){